Hybrid Quantum-Classical Algorithm For Robust Optimization via Stochastic-Gradient Online Learning: Hybrid quantum-classical online robust optimization

 \end{proof}

-It is possible to consider an equivalent classical-sampling algorithm to Alg.~\ref{algo_q_sampling} which samples from the vector $(\nabla_u f_1(x,u_1),\dots,\nabla_u f_m(x,u_m))$ classically.
-For such, a sampling data structure must be constructed for every time step $t\in[T]$, which can be done in time $O(md\mathcal{T}_\nabla)$~\cite{Vose1991}.
+\begin{remark} It is possible to consider an equivalent classical-sampling algorithm to {\rm \Cref{algorithm_q_sampling}} which samples from the vector $(\nabla_u f_1(x,u_1),\dots,\nabla_u f_m(x,u_m))$ classically.
+For such, a sampling data structure must be constructed for every time step $t\in[T]$, which can be done in time $O(md\mathcal{T}_\nabla)$~{\rm \citep{Vose1991}}.
 This is, unfortunately, not asymptotically better than computing all the subgradients exactly.
-An advantage can be obtained, though, in the complexity for oracle $\mathcal{O}_{\mathcal{P}}$ similarly to the quantum algorithm.
+An advantage can be obtained, though, in the complexity for oracle $\mathcal{O}_{\mathcal{P}}$ similarly to the hybrid quantum-classical algorithm. \end{remark}